 Phone: 020-24366920 (ext.202)

-- Associate Professor, Interactive Research School for Health Affairs (IRSHA), Bharati Vidyapeeth University, Pune, India (2007 – till date);
+- Associate Professor, Interactive Research School for Health Affairs (IRSHA), Bharati Vidyapeeth (Deemed to be University), Pune, India (2007 – till date);

 - Scientist “C” in Nanobiotechnolgy Division at Agharkar Research Institute, (Department of Science and Technology (DST), Govt. of India Institute (2006-07)